 Nagila, which means “rejoice,” is the excellent and highly praised nursery of EHRS

-We are delighted to announce that from September 2021 we will be offering extended hours in a newly refurbished space.
+We are delighted to announce that we now offer extended hours in a newly refurbished space.

 Monday – Thursday 7.45am -5.30pm